jony89/reducer-action-interceptor/README.md

 These plugin allows you on one hand to intercept action creators in order to patch the action before bubbling up to the reducers, and on the other hand to intercept the reducers in order to take advantage of that interception.

-For example, one can use this to create multiple instances of the same container within the same page, without one affects the other.
+For example, one can use this to create multiple instances of the same container within the same page, without one affecting the other.

 - Works well with [redux-thunk](https://github.com/gaearon/redux-thunk)